antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_2/signal/README.md

 ## Exercise: Add a SignalMethod to the workflow and block the execution if the amount to transfer is greater than 100

-Modify the money transfer workflow so that it will wait for an input if the amount to transfer is greater than 100.
+Modify the money transfer workflow so that it blocks and waits to receive an input if the amount to transfer is greater than 100.
 This folder contains two sub-folders:
 - `initial` is you starting point, the code skeleton you have to work in to complete the exercise following the steps described below.